 So, Americans are only left with one option- get reliable supplies of this fruit through imports, at an extra cost.

-2. The Demand of Dragon Fruit Exceeds Supply
+2. The Demand for Dragon Fruit Exceeds Supply

 Like other commercial products and even services, the law of supply and demand determines its cost- so, the dragon fruit is no exception.